-This review may contain spoilers for The Diviners!
+This review of Lair of Dreams may contain spoilers for The Diviners!

 Please note that this is the second book in the Diviners series by Libba Bray.
 If you have not read The Diviners, please stop reading this review.
 Go read The Diviners instead.
 It’s amazing and you will love it if you love magic and 1920’s slang.